News

 Walk at Newlands Corner

 Our walk followed the North Downs Way from Newlands Corner travelling east.
 After about a quarter of a mile we stopped to admire the “Optohedron”, an interesting piece of sculpture by the artist Will Nash, which sits very nicely in the landscape at a beautiful viewpoint overlooking the surrounding countryside.
 We then travelled on for about another mile before descending towards the Silent Pool.
 On the way we passed a pillbox from the Second World War.
 These pillboxes were part of a series of fortifications built along the North Downs to protect against a possible German invasion.
 We then arrived at the Silent Pool where legend has it that a woodcutter's daughter was surprised by a nobleman on a horse as she bathed in the pool.
 Having failed to lure her to the bank, the nobleman rode his horse into the water and caused the girl to move out to deeper water where she drowned.
 When the woodcutter returned and found her body, he also found the nobleman's hat floating on the water.
 It bore the crest of none other than Prince John.
 A sad little tale.
-The walk took us back towards Newlands Corner via the sandpits at Weston Woods where apparently extensive excavations in the 1960’s uncovered significant prehistoric remains including evidence of post built structures and pottery.
-I knew you'd like that.
+The walk took us back towards Newlands Corner via the sandpits at Weston Woods where apparently extensive excavations in the 1960’s uncovered significant prehistoric remains including evidence of post built structures and pottery - I knew you'd like that.
 The ascent back to Newlands Corner was – put it this way – I’m not as young as I was.

 28th September 2024